rbtylee/tutorial-jsonc/tutorial/sort.md

 - Declare and initialize our variables.
 - Test for NULL values.
-- Get the values we need for our tests from the two JSON objects.
+- Get the values we need for our comparison from the two JSON objects.
-- perform the needed tests and return the results.
+- perform the needed comparison and return the result.

 ## json-array03.c